6 Tips for a Successful Brand Photoshoot with Paige of Studio Bicyclette

 Since these photos are meant to represent your brand, chances are you’ll have a lot of items on hand that you can use.
 Think of the items and tools that you use on a daily basis in your business, and consider using these as props in your shot.

-Depending on what you do, this might look like a selection of jewellery supplies, a camera and your laptop, or a paintbrush and some watercolours.
+Depending on what you do, this might look like a selection of jewelery supplies, a camera and your laptop, or a paintbrush and some watercolors.
 I urge you to think outside of the box, and if the secret weapon that you just can't start the day without is a cup of coffee or your favourite notebook, include those as your signature props.